hotosm/website/README.md

 Dependencies are specified in the `pyproject.toml`, and the exact versions of the dependencies are locked in the `poetry.lock`.
 To install the dependencies, run `poetry install`.
 To add a new dependency, run `poetry add {dependency}`.

+Note that you don't need to run `poetry install`, as Docker handles this when building.

 ## Using the Makefile

-Ensure you have the superuser credentials you want in your .env.dev file prior to running `make build-dev`.
+Ensure you have the superuser credentials you want in your .env.dev file prior to running `make build`.
 The Makefile provides several commands for building and running the project:

 - `make build`: Builds and starts the Docker images for the development environment.